TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-11.md

 draft: true
 ---

-Our game isn’t much of a “dungeon crawler” if there’s only one floor to our dungeon.
-In this chapter, we’ll allow the player to go down a level, and we’ll put a very basic leveling up system in place, to make the dive all the more rewarding.
+Our game isn't much of a "dungeon crawler" if there’s only one floor to our dungeon.
+In this chapter, we'll allow the player to go down a level, and we'll put a very basic leveling up system in place, to make the dive all the more rewarding.

 Before diving into the code for this section, let's add the color we'll need this chapter, for when the player descends down a level in the dungeon.
 Open up `color.py` and add this line: